tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

   - `d_sh_empl` is the dependent variable; the change in the share of the working-age population.
   - No controls are added, thus the `controls` term equals `1`.
   - `shock` is the endogenous regressor and represents the local China imports.
   - The instrument used to replace *shock* is `IV`.
-This is the shift-share vector, with length N of sectoral shocks, aggregated to regional level using the share matrix W.
+This is the shift-share vector, with length N of sectoral shocks, aggregated to the regional level using the share matrix W.
 - `W` is a matrix of sector shares (the weights).
 - `method` specifies which inference methods to use.